Maysa-B/shopping-cart/README.md

 In addition, all the products shown are actually available on the Mercado Livre website, which is the API used to make this project.

+### Deploy

+If you are interested in seeing the final result you can access by this [link](https://shopping-cart-maysa-b.vercel.app/) the final result.

 ---------------
 If you see something that can be improved, please contact me!
 All feedback is very welcome.:sparkles: